 and

-(c) $K=K(\kappa,l)\in\mathbb R^V$ as a generalized discrete curvature such that
+(c) $K=K(\k,l)\in\mathbb R^V$ as a generalized discrete curvature such that

+\begin{rmk} Note that in item (c), the angle $\theta^i_{jk}$'s at the same vertex $i$ may not share the same metric as in the definition \ref{d curvature} of the \emph{discrete curvature}. \end{rmk}

-As observed in Bobenko-Pinkall-Springborn \cite{bobenko2015discrete}, if $\kappa(\sigma)=-1$, then $(\sigma,g(\sigma,\kappa,u*l))$ is discretely conformal to $(\sigma,g(\sigma,\kappa,l))$ as hyperbolic geodesic triangles with the discrete conformal factor $u$, in the notion of hyperbolic discrete conformality introduced in \cite{bobenko2015discrete}.
-We can naturally extend their notion of hyperbolic discrete conformality to geodesic triangles of constant negative curvature $\kappa(\sigma)$.
-For fixed $\kappa,l$, we denote $K=K(\kappa,u*l)$ by $K(u)$ for convenience.
-Then by the variational principle developed by Luo \cite{luo2004combinatorial} and Bobenko-Pinkall-Springborn \cite{bobenko2015discrete}
+As observed in Bobenko-Pinkall-Springborn \cite{bobenko2015discrete}, if $\k(\sigma)=-1$, then $(\sigma,g(\sigma,\k,u*l))$ is discretely conformal to $(\sigma,g(\sigma,\k,l))$ as hyperbolic geodesic triangles with the discrete conformal factor $u$, in the notion of hyperbolic discrete conformality introduced in \cite{bobenko2015discrete}.
+We can naturally extend their notion of hyperbolic discrete conformality to geodesic triangles of constant negative curvature $\k(\sigma)$.
+For fixed $\k\text{ and }l$, we denote $K(\k,u*l)$ by $K(u)$ for convenience.